Additional Services and Goals

 IV.
 Existing service provisions.
 There is no point in HISKA reinventing the wheel.

 There are thousands of existing organisations and government services operating in the Youth Mental Health and Suicide space.
-It is important however to use research, local feedback and personal experience to identify existing gaps or niches.
-HISKA aims to fill gaps through the development and provision of new services and/or establish relationships and provide complimentary services alongside existing providers.
+It is important however to use evidence based approaches, live feedback and personal experience to identify and bridge existing gaps or niches.
+HISKA aims to operate in this space and fill gaps through the development and provision of new services or provide complimentary services in collaboration with existing youth and community service providers.